10 Foods “Made in Canada“

 What do you get when you put a bunch of French fries with cheese curds on top then drowned in gravy?
 Well, that is what Canadians call “Poutine”.
 The origins are often debated but where it was born is not.
-Poutine originated in the province of Quebec and they are very proud of that distinction.
+Poutine is Canadian and originated in the province of Quebec.
 Since its inception back in the 1950’s, creative hands have put their own mark on this Canadian dish.
 If you’re in Toronto, you will find “Poutine Shops” all over the city and many restaurants who carry their own unique take.
 From lobster to foie gras, there are so many versions, it could be a challenge to just choose one.
 If you’ve never had it, just go simple with just cheese curds and gravy on your nicely deep fried fries.

 2. Peameal Bacon (Canadian Bacon)

 Canadians love their bacon but what the world has come to know as “Canadian bacon” is something that every visitor should try once.
 Peameal bacon is the “back bacon” from the pork loin.
 The reason why it is called “peameal” is because boneless pork loin would be rolled in dry ground yellow peas after it has been dried.
 This was done for preservation purposes.
 The most popular way of eating peameal bacon is having it with your for breakfast accompanied by eggs and hashbrowns.
 The best way to have it is in a bun and eat it as a sandwich with some good mustard.
 By the way, Canada supplies over 75% of the global supply of mustard.

 3. Hawaiian Pizza